lnis-uofu/OpenFPGA/docs/source/arch_lang/addon_vpr_syntax.rst

   .. warning:: Do NOT enable if you are not using the tileable routing resource graph generator!

+  .. warning:: Current through channel supports only a fixed routing channel!

 ``<switch_block>`` may include addition syntax to enable different connectivity for pass tracks

 .. option:: sub_type="<string>"